BlackRock Increases Position in Farmers & Merchants Bancorp (FMAO)

-Fintel reports that BlackRock has filed a 13G form with the SEC disclosing ownership of 0.80MM shares of Farmers & Merchants Bancorp Inc (FMAO).
-This represents 5.9% of the company.
+Fintel reports that BlackRock has filed a 13G form with the SEC disclosing ownership of 5.38MM shares of Farmers & Merchants Bancorp Inc (FMAO).
+This represents 6.7% of the company.

 What are large shareholders doing?